OpenTails/tail_app/README.md

 - Joystick for moving gear
 - Dark Mode

+## Have a suggestion?

+Small or large, feel free to leave suggestions for new features, or changes to existing features.

 # Building

 Follow the instructions here to set up a Flutter environment https://docs.flutter.dev/get-started/install/windows/mobile?tab=download#software-requirements